 The display is a simple dot-matrix style display.
 There is a yellow backlight that comes on for about two seconds after pressing any button.
 There is no separate switch or button for turning the backlight on.
 The "Artist Experience" feature available on some HD stations for displaying album cover art or station logos isn't supported, doubtless because of the expense involved in having a display screen that would be more complex than the simple dot-matrix display on this unit.

-The INFO button toggles the lower line of the display to show the following information:
+More about the display: the INFO button toggles the lower line of the display to show the following information:

 In the center of the upper line when the station being tuned broadcasts an HD digital signal, the display can show HD, followed by the number of the HD channel, followed by a + if additional HD channels are available, followed by an exclamation point if the radio is using the digital signal.